fastify/fastify/docs/Server.md

 + Default: `value of 'request-id' header if provided or monotonically increasing integers`

 Especially in distributed systems, you may want to override the default id generation behaviour as shown below.
-For generating `UUID`s you may want to checkout [hyperid](https://github.com/mcollina/hyperid)
+For generating `UUID`s you may want to check out [hyperid](https://github.com/mcollina/hyperid)

 ```js
 let i = 0